Yoyo398/Supercheckers.com/README.md

 # Supercheckers.com
-This is a website i am devving
+<p style="font-size:10px;">This is a website i am devving
+Any issues and report it in the "issues" section</p>